Jeanvit/imageSubProcedure/README.md

 # Additional information

 This is a small part of a bigger project, related to Human Spine Detection.
-To know more, feel free to contact me at jeanvitordepaulo@gmail.com
+For additional information, feel free to contact me at jeanvitordepaulo@gmail.com